Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     Allows to import to EBS, S3, Glacier, export from S3 you pay only for what you use.
     3 pricing components: per device fee, a data load time charge, possible return shipping charges, or shipping to destinations not local to AWS

-- Snowball:
-    This is a petabyte scale data transport solution that uses secure appliances to transfer large amounts of data into and out of AWS.
-    It addresses common challenges with large-scale data transfers such as high network costs, long transfer times, and security concerns.
-    Transferring data with snowball is fast, simple, secure and can be as little as 1/5th the cost of high-speed internet.
-    Currently, only available in the US, and only works with S3 both with importing and exporting.
-    Each snowball can transfer upto 50Tb of data, and multiple appliances can be used for larger workloads.
-    Snowball uses tamper resistant enclosures, 256-bit encryption, and industry-standard Trusted Platform Module(TPM) that is designed to ensure both security and full chain-of-custody or your data, as well as reduce management overhead involved with transferring data into or out of AWs.

 # EC2(Elastic Compute Cloud)

 Provides resizable compute capacity in the cloud.